Band in a Bubble: Regurgitator – Melbourne (2004)

 Yeomans' mother Lien, a popular Vietnamese cook and author, prepared food for the band during their stay.
 The food was delivered to the band through a hatch, which also served as a way for Curtis to communicate with them.
 An audio link-up was also located on the other side of the bubble so that visiting musicians and fans could talk to the band or record guest spots on the record.

 Following the Melbourne event, the concept was licensed for development internationally by subsidiaries of Endemol, the television production company responsible for such shows as Big Brother and Deal or No Deal.
 Plans were soon announced for Band in a Bubble in the US and Europe.

+In 2007, Regurgitator released a 2-disc DVD compiling 3.5 hours of Band In A Bubble footage.
+The second disc includes their live performance in Federation Square, two documentaries ("Hubbub" and "Once More Like That"), and music videos.

+Greg Moskovitch from Tone Deaf summarised in 2016, in the days that Channel V was shut down, that "Band In A Bubble stands as arguably one of the most unique moments in Australian music, the relic of a time when Channel V was a cultural force and the idea of musicians broadcasting their every thought and move was something of a novelty".

-Cartel - New York City (2007)
+Cartel – New York City (2007)

 Endemol's first staging of Band in the Bubble took place in New York City and featured the pop-punk band Cartel.
 The show was developed in a partnership with MTV, Dr Pepper, and the band's label, Epic Records.
 The show was launched on 24 May 2007.

 The bubble was set up at Hudson River Park's Pier 54.
 As before, fans were able to stop by the bubble and watch the band through the building's windows.
 23 webcams were set up around the bubble and could be viewed via MTV.com and drpepperbubble.com.
 MTV broadcast four half-hour specials.
 During the series, the group Cartel recorded their self-titled album Cartel, the follow-up to their 2005 debut album Chroma.

-The bubble was created using 55,000 pounds of steel truss and quarter-inch-thick fireproof rigid fiberglass.
-The bubble contained a 2000 sqft recording studio, as well as a kitchen, dining room, lounge area, and bathroom.
-The band's sleeping area was on the top level, which was held nine feet in the air by airplane hangar cables.
+The bubble was created using 55,000 pounds (24,948 kg) of steel truss and quarter-inch-thick fireproof rigid fiberglass.
+The bubble contained a 2000 sqft recording studio as well as a kitchen, dining room, lounge area, and bathroom.
+The band's sleeping area was on the top level, which was held nine feet (2.74 m) in the air by airplane hangar cables.

-On 3 June 2007 Cartel's front window was broken by striking winds coming from Pier 54, exactly ten days after they had first entered the bubble.
+On 3 June 2007, Cartel's front window was broken by striking winds coming from Pier 54, exactly ten days after they had first entered the bubble.

 The staging concluded on 12 June, when the band exited the bubble and performed the new album live.